 However:

 Sending money abroad is not a taxable event.
-You're simply moving your after-tax money.
+You're simply moving your own money that you've already paid tax on.

 Your action: None required.
 This is routine compliance.